Transgender Awareness Week: November 13-19

 Healthy Minds Philly Mental Health Resource List (General and LGBTQIA+ Specific)

-Learn about Legislation affecting the Trans community and how you can support
+Learn about legislation affecting the Trans community here.

 Sources: